 At a distributor near you or on our website.
 Or come visit us at the shop!

 Shipping is a nuisance.
 Havelock Wool Shipping is NOT a profit center.
-We use UPS and pass on our costs.
+We use Fedex and pass on our costs.

 We compress two 2″ batts before shipment to help make the package denser/smaller and cost less to you.
 When you receive the box please cut open immediately and allow the wool to expand.
 The wool might need to acclimate for a day to regain its loft.

 Yes, we have a high-roof Sprinter 144 crew van.
 We fit it ourselves and are just now on a second round to enhance our experience.
 Note ours is more winter than summer given the passion to ski.
 Either way, we appreciate preferences vary and there is no playbook for how conversion should unfold.

 That is a fair concern and easy for us to say, but assuming you have windows- it is rather easy to make Havelock Wool insulated blackout curtains.
 Also, there are so many places to stuff excess wool for more complete R value and especially sound attenuation.